Th3K1n91/xitroo_api/README.md

 ## Installation

-To install this package, clone the repository and install the required dependencies:
+To install this package, type the following command into your terminal:

 ```bash
 pip install unofficial-xitroo-api